 1. Santa Claus Sugar Plums

-The Oxford dictionary defines a sugar plum is a comfit.
+The Oxford dictionary defines a sugar plum as a comfit.
 That is a seed, nut, or scrap of spice coated with a layer of hard sugar, like the crunchy outer case of an M&M. Comfits are thought to be one of the world’s oldest sugar sweets.

-There is also a reference to sugar plums in the Christmas themed ballet “The Nutcracker“.
+There is also a reference to sugar plums in the Christmas-themed ballet “The Nutcracker“.
 One of the dances is called “the dance of the sugar plum fairy.”

 2. Merry Christmas Typography

-This is a wonderful piece of Christmas typography (1876) published by Currier & Ives.
+This is a beautiful piece of Christmas typography (1876) published by Currier & Ives.
 I love the acorns and other foliage wrapped around the text.
 This would be a great vintage Christmas image to colour in.

 3. Christmas Menu Sign